1Bishop/bishop.dev/content/blog/second.md

 ---
-title: First Post
+title: Second Post
-brub: This is my first blog post
+blurb: This is my 2nd blog post
 ---

-# Title #1
+# Title #2

 This is my first blog post.
 I hope you like it!